niclaslindberg/webx-ioc/README.md

 #### Registering an already existing instance
-The container supports to register an existing instance to resolved by its interface.
+The container supports registration of already existing instances to resolved by their interfaces.
 ```php
     class ClassA implements InterfaceA {}